conan-io/docs/tutorial/creating_packages/define_package_information.rst

     ...

-As you can see, now we are setting the output name for the library depending if we are building the library as static or shared.
+As you can see, we are setting the output name for the library depending if we are building the library as static (*hello-static*) or shared (*hello-shared*).
 Now let's see how to translate these changes to the Conan recipe.

 Changes introduced in the recipe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First we have to conditionally set the library nanme depending on the ``self.options.shared`` option.
+First we have to conditionally set the library name depending on the ``self.options.shared`` option.

 .. code-block:: python